leesishere/code50/project/README.md

 The word list was retrieved from github [first20hours/google-10000-english](https://github.com/first20hours/google-10000-english).
 The word file used for this game: [google-10000-english-no-swears.txt](https://raw.githubusercontent.com/first20hours/google-10000-english/refs/heads/master/google-10000-english-no-swears.txt)

-#### **Easter eggs**
+## **Easter eggs**
 - Instead of selecting 1-5 levels from the menu, enter qq and enter to quit the game.
-    - A random farewell message will be displayed, and player will be asked if player want to hear a joke before player leave the game.
+    - A random farewell message will be displayed, and player will be asked if player wants to hear a joke before player leaves the game.
 It makes an api call to a free programmer [joke server](https://official-joke-api.appspot.com/jokes/programming/random), no joke.
 ```
     Please select your level (1-5): qq